legendary-warriors-warriors-kings

 The Loss of Jerusalem (1187) and the Third Crusade

 Saladin's capture of Jerusalem on October 2, 1187, was the single greatest blow to crusader prestige.
-The city was surrendered after a brief siege when Balian of Ibelin negotiated terms.
+The city was surrendered after a brief siege when Balian of Ibelin negotiated terms that allowed the inhabitants to ransom themselves.
 The loss prompted the Third Crusade, which recaptured Acre and Jaffa but failed to retake Jerusalem.
-The political intrigue within the crusader camp—especially the rivalry between Richard of England and Philip II of France, and the two kings' mutual suspicion of Guy of Lusignan and Conrad of Montferrat—meant that the army was never truly united.
+The political intrigue within the crusader camp—especially the rivalry between Richard of England and Philip II of France, and the two kings' mutual suspicion of Guy of Lusignan and Conrad of Montferrat—meant the army was never truly united.
 Richard eventually left the region after a truce that left Jerusalem in Muslim hands, a bitter acknowledgment of political failure.
+The Holy City would not see Christian rule again for nearly 700 years.

 The Fall of Acre (1291)